tjhootman/tjhootman/README.md

 Local-first and on-device wherever the architecture allows it, and a server only when the app can't work any other way.
 No engagement mechanics.
-Every app has to either do something nothing else does or be genuinely fun — I'd rather ship three things I'd use than ten I wouldn't.
+Every app has to either do something nothing else does or be genuinely fun; I'd rather ship three things I'd use than ten I wouldn't.

 ## Published